aya-soghayyer/expense-tracker/README.md

-# welcome to money lover and saver website 💸❤️‍🔥
+# Welcome to money lover and saver website 💸❤️‍🔥

 ## Main Project Information 📝: